 - A. Standards for structural stormwater management measures are as follows: - 1.
-Structural stormwater management measures shall be designed to take into account the existing site conditions, including, for example, wetlands; flood-prone areas; slopes; depth to seasonal high water table; soil type, permeability and texture; drainage area and drainage patterns; and the presence of solution-prone carbonate rocks (limestone).
+Structural stormwater management measures shall be designed to take into account the existing site conditions, including, for example, environmentally critical areas; wetlands; flood-prone areas; slopes; depth to seasonal high water table; soil type, permeability and texture; drainage area and drainage patterns; and the presence of solution-prone carbonate rocks (limestone).
 The Steep Slopes section of Atlantic Highlands Borough as defined in (the AH Steep Slopes Ordinance #943-89 as amended #14-96), upheld by the NJ Supreme Court (Ferraro Builders, LLC and Rand Associates, a New Jersey Partnership v.
 Borough of Atlantic Highlands Planning Board and Borough of Atlantic Highlands DECIDED August 5, 2003), has been identified by the United States Geologic Survey as a geologic hazard area (Geological Survey Professional Paper 898, US Government Printing Office, Washington, 1974).
 Increasing groundwater recharge and/or infiltration in the Steep Slopes Section increases the geologic hazard to the detriment of the public interest and welfare and is not permitted. - 2.
 Structural stormwater management measures shall be designed to minimize maintenance, facilitate maintenance and repairs, and ensure proper functioning.
 Trash racks shall be installed at the intake to the outlet structure as appropriate, and shall have parallel bars with one-inch (1") spacing between the bars to the elevation of the water quality design storm.
-For elevations higher than the water quality design storm, the parallel bars at the outlet structure shall be spaced no greater than one-third (1/3) the width of the diameter of the orifice or one-third (1/3)

-- the width of the weir.
+For elevations higher than the water quality design storm, the parallel bars at the outlet structure shall be spaced no greater than one-third (1/3) the width of the diameter of the orifice or one-third (1/3) the width of the weir, with a minimum spacing between bars of one inch and a maximum spacing between bars of six inches.
 In addition, the design of trash racks must comply with the requirements of Section 7.D. - 3.
 Structural stormwater management measures shall be designed, constructed, and installed to be strong, durable, and corrosion resistant.
 Measures that are consistent with the relevant portions of the Residential Site Improvement Standards at N.J.A.C.
 5:21-7.3, 7.4, and 7.5 shall be deemed to meet this requirement. - 4.
 At the intake to the outlet from the stormwater management basin, the orifice size shall be a minimum of two and one-half inches in diameter. - 5.
-Stormwater management basins shall be designed to meet the minimum safety standards for stormwater management basins of Section 7. - 6.
-Stormwater management measures shall be designed to drain rapidly to prevent their becoming breeding or reservoir areas for disease vectors. - B. Stormwater management measure guidelines are available in the New Jersey Stormwater Best Management Practices Manual.
-Other stormwater management measures may be utilized provided the design engineer demonstrates that the proposed measure and its design will accomplish the required water quantity, groundwater recharge and water quality design and performance standards established by this subchapter. - C. Manufactured treatment devices may be used to meet the requirements of this subchapter, provided the pollutant removal rates are verified by the New Jersey Corporation for Advanced Technology and certified by the Department.
+Stormwater management basins shall be designed to meet the minimum safety standards for stormwater management basins of Section 7.

+- 6. Stormwater management measures shall be designed to drain rapidly to prevent their becoming breeding or reservoir areas for disease vectors. - B. Stormwater management measure guidelines are available in the New Jersey Stormwater Best Management Practices Manual.
+Other stormwater management measures may be utilized provided the design engineer demonstrates that the proposed measure and its design will accomplish the required water quantity, groundwater recharge and water quality design and performance standards in Section 7.D.1, 7.D.2 and 7.D.3 for trash racks, overflow gates, and escape as established by this subchapter. - C. Manufactured treatment devices may be used to meet the requirements of this subchapter, provided the pollutant removal rates are verified by the New Jersey Corporation for Advanced Technology and certified by the Department.